PankajaBalasooriya/EN2533-Pulztrones/README.md

 ## 🏆 Achievements
 - First Place in the EN2533 Robot Design and Competition
-- Completed 7 of 8 tasks within the time limit.
+- Completed 7 out of 8 tasks within the time limit.

 ## 💡Testing Issues & Innovative Fixes